dasch-swiss/dsp-api/docs/05-internals/design/principles/design-overview.md

 - DSP-API v2, the latest DSP-API that should be used
 - DSP-API v1, legacy API compatibile with applications that used the prototype software.

-There is also an Admin API for administering DSP projects.
+There is also an Admin API for administrating DSP projects.

 Internally, DSP-API v1 and v2 both use functionality in the admin API.
 DSP-API v1 uses some functionality from API v2, but API v2 does not depend on API v1.